MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-create-phone-report.md

 LocalizationGroup: Create reports
 ---
 # Optimize reports for the Power BI mobile apps
-You can improve the experience of viewing reports in the mobile apps by creating a portrait layout for reports.
-In Power BI Desktop and in the Power BI service, you rearrange and resize report visuals for an optimal experience on phones and tablets.
-You don't have to include all the visuals.
+You can improve the experience of viewing reports in the mobile apps by creating a portrait layout.
+In Power BI Desktop and the Power BI service, you rearrange and resize report visuals for an optimal experience in portrait mode.

 Looking for information about viewing reports on a mobile device instead?
 Try this quickstart [Explore dashboards and reports in the Power BI mobile apps](consumer/mobile/mobile-apps-quickstart-view-dashboard-report.md).